Making garments, travel itineraries and food.

 Travel

 I love to dream, and plan, and go.
-I love to shape and tailor itineraries to fit me like a custom-made suit, combining together the pulse of a place, the rhythm of its people, and the quiet corners that don’t make it into guidebooks.
+I love to shape and tailor itineraries to fit me like a custom-made suit, combining together the texture of the season, the rhythm of its people, and the quiet corners that don’t make it into guidebooks.

 My mantra on travel planning: if you want a plan to work, you have to be willing to improvise.